-Computation, collection, analysis, and use of hospital and health statistics.
+Computation, collection, analysis, and use of hospital and health statistics are taught.
 Instruction includes commonly computed rates and percentages of inpatient, including inpatient census and its use, percentage of occupancy, mortality rates, autopsy rates, other rates and length of stay.
-Emphasis on definitions and terminology necessary to understanding formulas for calculating hospital statistics.
+Emphasis on definitions and terminology necessary to understanding formulas for calculating hospital statistics is also included.